CHAPTER 4:

 Apart from the impact he made on the quality of work and reorganisation he bought to The Works, Mr. Stroudley will be remembered for having bought classical order and harmony to the Gothic wilderness of the old Brighton Works as Mr. Craven had left them.

 As the site of The Works was packed full right up to the site boundaries, an ingenious method of making space had to be found.
-Mr. Billington’s solution was simple but brutally over-engineered.
+Mr. Billinton’s solution was simple but brutally over-engineered.
 He built an extension of the works out, over the goods line on the eastern side, supporting whole immense structure on 28 huge brick piles.
 The extension was 430 ft long and tapered from 41 ft to 53 ft wide.
 The extension housed the cylinder shop, iron store, spring shop, welding department, millwrights, coppersmiths shop and the fitting shop.
 It was truly enormous.
 In spite of this vast extension, congestion was still (and would continue to be) a major issue in The Works.
 In 1896, The LBSCR Locomotive Department employed 3850 staff, of whom 2200 (including drivers and firemen) were stationed at Brighton.

 In 1896 Brighton Works was building 12 locomotives a year and there were between 40 and 50 going through the various shops for repair and maintenance.
 By this time, electric power was being used for some purposes and the works had its own electricity generating plant.
 This consisted of 3 large electrical dynamos and three beautiful stationary steam engines to drive them.
 A 4th engine drove the plant in the nearby sawmill.